blue-build/modules/modules/gschema-overrides/README.md

 **Gschema.override files don't support relocatable schemas & locking settings.**

-For that functionality, you should use the `bling` module with the `dconf-update-service` submodule.
+To add overrides for schemas not supported by gschema overrides, you can use the `dconf-update-service` from the `bling` module.

 - To gather a list of relocatable schemas, use this command: